keepthrifty/keepthrifty.github.io/_posts/2018/2018-05-01-payment-freedom.md

 ## Our Progress

-Currently, our hypothetical payment freedom coverage is TK%.
+Currently, our hypothetical payment freedom coverage is 16.1%.

 We plan to get back into home ownership (and pay off our mortgage quickly), so we should see some a big jump in our progress once we get there.
 In addition, we'll keep contributing to our retirement accounts, chipping away at our percentage over time.